 Customer-First Virtual Queuing

 Contrary to its name, this is the least customer-friendly option.
 When the call nears the end of the virtual hold queue, the Automated Call Distributor (ACD) places a call to the customer.
 When they pick up, the system validates the call and caller and then connects them to an agent.

 That still forces the customer to wait on hold for a short time.
 Companies like United Airlines choose this option because they want to save money by making you pay for the extra time, which is just plain rude.

 Agent-first means that the call is connected to an agent at the end of the virtual hold.
 The agent then has to initiate the call-back themselves, usually by pressing a button on their console.

 The ACD then places the outbound call to the caller, who can hear a live agent as soon as they answer the call.
 That makes for a much better customer experience, which is why Fonolo call-backs are agent-first.

 The truth is that virtual queuing is just one simple way of offering your customers a call-back.
 They both help to reduce your abandonment rate and average speed of answer — and improve customer satisfaction.

 It’s been around for a long time and is a tried and tested method to reduce abandonment rates in your contact center.
 We will say nothing bad about virtual queuing because it’s an essential component of the Fonolo product suite.

-That said, the term call-back includes the many other ways to offer to call your customers back when you’re busy: Visual IVR, Conversation Scheduling, Programmable Call-Backs, Click to Call Widgets, whatever else you call them.
+That said, the term call-back includes the many other ways to offer to call your customers back when you’re busy: Web Call-Backs (formerly Visual IVR), Scheduled Call-Backs, the Fonolo API, Click to Call Widgets, whatever else you call them.